Ways to Give

 Beyond providing housing for students, this space provides numerous opportunities to share the gospel and gather as an SCLA family.
 The new dorm provides larger and more appropriate living space not previously provided in the former dorms, separate, secure wings for boys and girls with increased supervision, large dining room, recreation area, a welcome center for families, and secure entrances and elevators.

-The New Building Phase, scheduled to begin in April 2020, will add two large classrooms with high ceilings, sound-friendly walls, and adequate space for band and choral programs.
-This addition includes practice rooms and an ensemble room.
-A new school entrance is included in this phase which will incorporate enhanced security, tie the buildings together, and allow for small gatherings and student study areas.
+The New Building Phase, which began in April 2020, added two large classrooms with high ceilings, sound-friendly walls, and adequate space for band and choral programs; practice rooms and an ensemble room; a new school entrance with enhanced security; a new commons area; and updated visual arts rooms.

-The remodeling project will enhance existing visual arts, auditorium, and video recording arts spaces.
-The expanded visual arts room will double the size of the existing space and create 3D displays, storage, and provide access to running water.
-The auditorium facelift will include new seating, lighting (stage and overhead), and sound.
-The video recording arts room will be relocated to the existing music room and incorporate a soundproof studio.
-The cost of this project will be divided into smaller portions as funding allows.
+The final portion of this project enhanced the existing auditorium and video recording arts spaces.
+The auditorium facelift included new seating, lighting (stage and overhead), and sound and was completed in 2022.
+The video recording arts room was relocated to the existing music room and incorporates a soundproof studio.
+The cost of this project was divided into smaller portions as funding allowed.

-Over 75% of SCLA students are involved in at least one co-curricular activity.
+Nearly 80% of SCLA students are involved in at least one co-curricular activity.
 With physical education classes, 23 athletic teams, service organizations, concert performances, and special events sharing the current gymnasium, scheduling can be a challenge.
 Phase 3 - a second gym - will lessen these conflicts while providing more opportunities for team building, intramural contests, and other gym-related activities.
+SCLA middle school enrollment growth has fueled the need for this space.

 An endowment is a donation of money or property which produces investment income to be used for a specific purpose determined by the donor.
 An endowment can also refer to the total of a ministry's investable assets, also known as principal or corpus, which is meant to be used for operations or programs that are consistent with the wishes of the donor.
 Most endowments are designed to keep the principal amount intact while using the investment income for ministry.
 Contact the Mission Advancement office for more information.